 You're equating something so trivial as using public domain images as avatars, to STEALING someone's paid custom style.
 Plus, he claimed it was his own work initially, or, allowed people to believe that.
 Ripping styles does not equal avatar use!
 That is called "silly."I think you overreact.

 Any of you, who used an avatar which was an image you found on the internet, committed a copyright infringement.
 Unless you all created your avatars yourself, or the pictures are taken by your camera (or family etc.), all of you were thieves in the past or are right now.

 Or do you have the permission of the owners to use those images as avatars?
 You are using something which you don't own.
 Just like JoyFreak did.
-In his defense, he at least modified it so it can be passed as fair use maybe.
-But your avatars can't.

 What about that?
 I don't see any topics about that.
 I don't see anyone pointing the finger towards themselves.

 He that is without sin among you, let him first cast a stone at her.

 The person who is giving me lectures in my religion - if only he would be a Muslim himself at least...